 Fox's drama (and I use the term loosely) is perhaps the craziest show on television this side of History Channel's Ancient Aliens.
 It makes Supernatural look like a gritty docudrama and Once Upon a Time read like a history lesson.
 It's about demonic beasties, ageless ninja priests and how George Washington helped stave off the end of the world.

-You may bemoan the fact that Fox based this campy actioner on a work of classic American literature, but let's be honest: It's not like Washington Irving was going for hard-core realism when he penned "The Legend of Sleepy Hollow."
+You may bemoan the fact that Fox based this campy actioner (at least at first) on a work of classic American literature, but let's be honest: It's not like Washington Irving was going for hard-core realism when he penned "The Legend of Sleepy Hollow."
 We're talking about a Headless Horseman here.
 How does the dude see?

 Let me explain.
 Or try to.